mattlayman.com

 Also,

-instance is injected
+observe that the `StringIO` instance is injected

-into the Command
+into the `Command` constructor.

 By building the command this way,